ethancaballero/paper-notes/differentiable-neural-computers.md

 - temporal link keeps track of order that writes happened
 - controller can choose whether or not to write anything to memory each timestep
 - same controller can do transitive reasoning (a new read conditioned on read from previous timestep) during inference time.
-- three attention: content, temporal, allocation
+- three attention types: content, temporal, allocation